The Uncanny Similarity of Recurrence and Depth: Appendix

 \subsection{Hyperparameters}

 All the models are trained to convergence using suitable hyperparameters.
 For each model and each dataset, we fine tune the number of epochs, along with the learning rate and the decay schedule.
-For specifics, see the launch files in the code repository at \href{https://github.com/Arjung27/DeepThinking}{https://github.com/Arjung27/DeepThinking}.
+For specifics, see the launch files in the code repository at \texttt{<Suppressed for anonymity>}.